A Preliminary Exam is also known as a Probable Cause Hearing

 A Defendant May Want to Hold His Preliminary Examination in the Following Circumstances:

 - If the prosecution’s case is weak, the preliminary examination can be used to expose weaknesses.
 Even if the preliminary examination does not result in a dismissal of the case, bringing light to the weaknesses in the prosecution’s evidence may make the prosecution more likely to engage in favorable plea negotiations.
 If highly mitigating evidence is produced, the testimony or evidence may make a circuit judge more inclined to impose a more lenient sentence.
-Of course, the risk in holding the examination is that the evidence or testimony may have the opposite effect and holding a preliminary examination for this purpose should be approached very cautiously.
+Of course, the risk in holding the examination is that the evidence or testimony may have the opposite effect.
+Holding a preliminary examination for this purpose should be approached very cautiously.